FCC Releases Order Subjecting Broadband Internet Access Services to Greater FCC Oversight

 Scope of Reclassification

 Importantly, the scope of the FCC’s reclassification hinges on the meaning of the term “broadband Internet access service.”
 The FCC defines a broadband Internet access service expansively as a “mass market retail service . . . that provides the capability to transmit data to and receive data from all or substantially all Internet endpoints.”
+Despite its breadth, however, the definition specifically excludes dial-up services, and, in other parts of the Open Internet Order, the FCC clarifies that the term does not encompass enterprise services, virtual private network services, hosting or data storage services, and facilities-based VoIP services.

 Application of Certain Title II Obligations to Broadband Internet Access Services

 Given the magnitude of the obligations imposed on telecommunications services under Title II of the Communications Act, the FCC took pains to emphasize that it was approaching reclassification of broadband Internet access services with a “light touch” from the outset.
 The Communications Act provides the FCC with authority to forbear from enforcing portions of Title II against telecommunications service providers.
+Typically, it is the telecommunications providers that affirmatively seek forbearance by the FCC on discrete issues.
+But in this case, in keeping with its intent to adopt a light touch, the FCC proactively exercised its authority to forbear from enforcing numerous portions of Title II and certain implementing regulations.

 Nevertheless, much ink will be spilled debating whether the FCC’s touch was sufficiently light, as the Commission determined that it will apply the following Title II provisions to broadband Internet access service providers: